jteickholt/Team10Project1_Repo/README.md

 #### libraries:  Folder to contain any needed libraries.
 This was not used.

 #### notebooks:  Contains all notebooks used in analysis.
 Files Include:
 1. AllStudentsCalcs.ipynb:  Analysis for all students for all grades.
+Author:Steve
 2. DemographicsCalcs.ipynb:  Analysis based on racial demographics for all grades.
+Author:Steve
 3. ED+Calcs.ipynb:  Analysis for economically disadvantaged students for all grades.
+Author:Steve
-4. SchoolData_Focused_Grade3:  Processing raw data create AllStudentsGrade3.csv
+4. SchoolData_Focused_Grade3.ipynb:  Processing raw data create AllStudentsGrade3.csv.
+Author:Steve
-5. SchoolData_Focused_Grade4:  Processing raw data create AllStudentsGrade5.csv
+5. SchoolData_Focused_Grade4.ipynb:  Processing raw data create AllStudentsGrade5.csv.
+Author:Steve
-6. SchoolData_Focused_Grade6:  Processing raw data create AllStudentsGrade6.csv
+6. SchoolData_Focused_Grade6.ipynb:  Processing raw data create AllStudentsGrade6.csv.
+Author:Steve
+7.  jeff.ipynb:  Analyis geographical relationship.
+Authoer:  Jeff

 #### rawdata:  Contains all of the raw data files.